-Currently, the Iranian government is celebrating the nation’s struggle against the invading Iraqi forces during the Iran-Iraq War in the 1980s.
-Throughout the country festivities and parades are organized and performed.
-Row upon row of waving Iranian flags and humongous billboards with patriotic signs and mottos engulf the Iranian urban centers.
-People everywhere celebrate the “The Sacred Defense,” as the war is known in Iran.
+Throughout the country festivities and parades were organized and performed.
+Row upon row of waving Iranian flags and humongous billboards with patriotic signs and mottos engulfed the Iranian urban centers.
+People everywhere celebrated the “The Sacred Defense,” as the war is known in Iran.

 In the city of Shiraz, however, not everything went as planned.
-The city council erected a huge billboard with three soldiers standing on a hilltop and bowing their heads, accompanied by patriotic mottos, in the city’s main plaza.
+The city council erected a huge billboard in the city’s main plaza.
+The billboard depicted three soldiers standing on a hilltop and bowing their heads; they were accompanied by patriotic mottos.
 But something was amiss.
 The soldiers carried M-16 rifles.
 They wore foreign fatigues.
 Indeed, they didn’t look Iranian at all.
 And the reason was simple: they were Israeli.

 The contentious billboard (Twitter).

 The Iran-Iraq War lasted for eight bloody years (1980-1988).
-Hundreds of thousands from both sides perished in the battlefield; a million others were wounded, the limited medical facilities ensuring that the combatants’ wounds would be debilitating for life.
-In an ironic—but realistic—move, the United States supported the Iraqi regime of Saddam Hussein with arms and intelligence.
+Hundreds of thousands from both sides perished in the battlefield; a million others were wounded — the limited medical facilities ensured that the combatants’ wounds would be debilitating for life.
+In an ironic — but realistic — move, the United States supported the Iraqi regime of Saddam Hussein with arms and intelligence.